IvanRente/Multiplayer2/README.md

 | **How to integrate with FishNet** | Encode mic data, send bytes via FishNet’s channel, decode on the other end.                      | Uses its own WebRTC transport; would require bridging between WebRTC and FishNet. | Capture voice with NAudio, then use Concentus or another codec to compress before sending over FishNet. | Needs a native plugin bridge and manual data streaming through FishNet.               | Requires FMOD C# bindings and custom network streaming code.                                                               | Must capture, format and send raw audio manually through FishNet.                   |
 | **Works in FishNet**              | Just send voice data                                                                             | Uses a different network system                                                   | Needs extra coding for compression | Needs custom setup and plugin | Complex to integrate | Manual setup, very technical |
 | **Link**                          | https://github.com/lostromb/concentus                                                            | https://github.com/Unity-Technologies/com.unity.webrtc                            | https://github.com/naudio/NAudio                                                                        | https://www.un4seen.com/                                                              | https://www.fmod.com/resources/documentation-api                                                                           | http://www.portaudio.com/                                                           |

+# FishNet Tutorial

+In this tutorial, I set up a small multiplayer project in Unity using FishNet to understand how network consistency (**RPC**) works between clients and the server.
+The goal was to make players move and change color in a way that stays synchronized for everyone.

+---

+## Tutorial:

+1. **Setting up FishNet**
+   I installed FishNet through the Git URL and added a NetworkManager and Tugboat transport to the scene.
+Tugboat allows the game to send and receive data locally or online.

+2. **Creating the Player prefab**
+   I made a simple Cube as the player, then added the required components:
+    - NetworkObject
+    - NetworkTransform
+    - CharacterController
+    - PlayerMovement

+3. **Registering the prefab**
+   I dragged the Player prefab into a Spawnable Prefabs list (inside a Prefab Objects asset) and also assigned it as the Default Player Prefab in the NetworkManager or PlayerSpawner.
+This allows FishNet to spawn a player automatically when someone connects.

+4. **Adding player movement**
+   The `PlayerMovement` script used Unity’s input system, but only worked for the local player by checking `IsOwner`.
+This way, each player can move independently, and their positions stay synchronized using the `NetworkTransform` component.

+5. **Adding color change with RPCs**
+   The `ColorChanger` script used a ServerRpc to send a command from the client to the server whenever the player pressed C, and an ObserversRpc to update everyone’s screens.
+Pressing C toggles between red and the player’s original color.
+Both the Host and Client see the same color at the same time.

+## Conclusion

+This demo showed how FishNet maintains consistency in a multiplayer environment.
+Using RPCs (Remote Procedure Calls) made it possible to keep both player movement and color changes synchronized between all clients.
+The ServerRpc ensured that input was processed by the server, while the ObserversRpc broadcasted updates to everyone.

+Together with NetworkTransform and ownership checks, these systems allowed me to create a working, consistent multiplayer interaction where both movement and visual changes behave identically for every connected player.
+This helped me understand how networked actions, data, and visuals stay aligned across different machines in real time.
 # Group: Multiplayer 2 - Workshop 2

 Welcome everyone, today you are going to learn to make a multiplayer game that supports Proximity VioceChat.